 - a mock-up label and patient information leaflet (PIL): see best practice guidelines on this

 You can request advice before you submit your application for advice on whether your product is likely to meet the THR scheme requirements by completing the email@example.com emailing it to

 The THR Certification Mark should be included on the mock up label and patient information leaflet to show that the product meets the required standards of quality, safety and evidence of traditional use.
 Seeon the usage of the mark.

 Submit your application

 Submit your application form with the required documents via MHRA Submissions.

 You need to submit your application using the eCTD format.
 If you can’t use eCTD you can use the Non-eCTD electronic Submissions (NeeS) process.

 Email IPUenquiries@mhra.gov.uk if you have any questions about submitting your application.

-According to the Human Medicines Regulation (2012), a product is a herbal medicine if the active ingredients are herbal substances and or herbal preparations only.
+According to the Human Medicines Regulations (2012), a product is an herbal medicinal product if the active ingredients are herbal substances and/or herbal preparations only.